ahalterman/phoxy/README.md

   [http://phoenixdata.org/data](http://phoenixdata.org/data) into the given directory.
 It currenty accepts two versions: "current" and "v0.1.0".

-* `update_phoenix` takes a directory path and downloads any of the daily updates to the Phoenix dataset that are missing from the directory.
-Running it on an empty directory is equivalent to running `download_phoenix`, but it saves a a lot of time and bandwidth if you're keeping the data up-to-date daily.
+* `update_phoenix` takes a directory path that contains Phoenix files and downloads any of the daily updates that are missing from the directory.
+  Running it on an empty directory is equivalent to running `download_phoenix`, and running it daily will make sure you always have yesterday's data downloaded.

 * `ingest_phoenix` reads in each daily text file from that directory, does some basic column name and class fixing, and combines them all into one large dataframe for easy analysis.

-* `update_phoenix` will find event data files on the website that aren't currently in a specified directory and download just those missing files.

 * `convert_cameo` will translate from CAMEO event codes to the human readable definitions taken from the CAMEO codebook.